-Frederick Douglass' library is a special place.
-Lit by its three large windows, books on almost every imaginable subjects fill the many bookcases.
+Frederick Douglass's library is a special place.
+Lit by three large windows, books on almost every imaginable subjects fill the many bookcases.
 Off to the side, a black iron stove promises cozy warmth on cold days.
 In the center of the room, a heavy wooden desk sits awaiting the author's next great sentence.
-Douglass was a true man of letters, and standing in his library his ideas seem to fill the room.
-It is a room where if you close your eyes and reach out your hands it seems almost possible to touch the mind of Frederick Douglass.
+Douglass was a true man of letters, and his ideas seem to fill the room.
+It is a place where, if you close your eyes and reach out your hands, it seems almost possible to touch the mind of Frederick Douglass.

-A visit to Cedar Hill is a wonderful way to experience Douglass' ideas.
-However, a tour of the house doesn't allow for a close inspection of the titles in the library's book cases.
+A visit to Cedar Hill is a wonderful way to experience Douglass's ideas.
+However, a tour of the house doesn't allow for a close inspection of the titles in the library's bookcases.

-Fortunately, we now have a searchable list of all the books in the Park Service's collection.
-It may not be a complete list of all the books Douglass owned, but we believe that it covers that vast majority.
-We hope you have fun exploring his books, and check back as we hope to eventually also post lists of his pamphlets and music.
+Fortunately, we now have searchable lists of all the books and booklets in the National Park Service's collection.
+They may not be complete lists of all the reading material that Douglass ever owned, but we believe they cover the vast majority.
+We hope you have fun exploring his books and that you check back often!
+We hope to eventually post additional lists of his pamphlets and music.

 Many of the objects in the park's collection, including portraits and other books from Frederick Douglass's library, can be found in this online exhibit developed by the National Park Service Museum Management Program.